RoominatorAI/characterinator/README.md

 - 🦾 Lets you search and browse bots anonymously
 - 🚫 No NSFW bypasses — but does allow local censorship via DistilBERT
 - 🎨 Fully themeable via QSS (you can even blind yourself if you want to)
-- 🧪 Powered by [PyCharacterAI](https://github.com/Xtr4F/PyCharacterAI) and some other libraries
+- 🧪 Powered by [PyCharacterAI](https://github.com/Xtr4F/PyCharacterAI) and some other libraries, including libanoncai.
 - 💾 Has a full local settings system via XML
 - 🔥 Fast, clean, and funny as hell